amynconner19/teaching-ai-to-read-mouse-behavior/docs/DESIRED_WORKFLOW.md

 The long-term goal of the BIOMAP project is to transform the current manual behavioral analysis workflow into a reproducible, automated, and open-source software pipeline.

-Rather than requiring users to manually transition between multiple software packages, BIOMAP should provide a single command that performs the complete behavioral analysis workflow from raw video to publication-ready results.
+Rather than requiring users to manually transition between multiple software packages and perform downstream analyses by hand, BIOMAP should provide a single command that executes the complete behavioral analysis workflow, from raw behavioral videos to publication-ready figures and analysis-ready datasets.

-The pipeline should be modular, reproducible, well documented, and accessible to researchers with minimal programming experience.

 ---